Table of Contents

 The citrus leaf miner is a common garden pest that thrives in the tender flush of the evergreen citrus trees.
 The squiggly lines are an indication of the tunnels that the citrus leaf miner larvae makes as it tunnels its way through a leaf.

-Citrus leaf miner moths are attracted to the new flush of citrus trees.
-These leaves make for the perfect larvae food but once a leaf has matured and hardened, the leaf is no longer tender enough to provide the ideal site for the moth to lay its eggs and larvae to feed.
-Any pruning will stimulate new growth, so avoid unnecessary removal of growth during the time when the adult leaf miner is active.
+Citrus leaf miner are moths that are attracted to the new flush/leaves of citrus trees.
+These leaves make for the perfect larvae food, but once a leaf has matured and hardened, the leaf is no longer tender enough to provide the ideal site for the moth to lay its eggs and larvae to feed.

-Beneficial insects will be attracted to the Leaf Miner larvae, if enough are present they will control the problem.
+Beneficial insects will be attracted to the Citrus leaf miner larvae, if enough are present they will control the problem.
 If you use a pesticide, the beneficial insects will be affected also.
-Leaves damaged by leaf miners are unsightly, but if the infestation is light it may be better not to spray.
+Leaves damaged by leaf miners are unsightly, but if the infestation is light, it may be better not to spray.
 You can see the larvae inside the leaf, and squish them with your fingers.

 There are a variety of treatments on the market with the active ingredient spinosad have proven themselves quite effective against the active larvae infestations.
 It can be toxic for honeybees if they are exposed to the product before it has dried.
 An evening application would ensure that honeybees would not be affected.
 A quick google search for "spinosad spray" will bring up a variety of organic and conventional solutions for you to choose from.
 Pick your favorite brand and apply according to the instructions on the container to ensure the safest and most effective results.